Jun-Lizst/leo1234jv4/content/researchs/molecular_engineering.md

 ---

-## Development of AAV-Vascode platform
+## II.
+Development of AAV-Vascode platform
 ![5x](/img/aav_capsid_engineering.png)

 We developed a novel platform that integrated multiple methods including direct evolution and receptor based capsid design.
 This platform can generate a series of AAV capsids that has unprecedented power of transduction towards different cell types across brain vasculature system in different model organisms, like Mouse, Rat, Pig, Marmmoset etc.